PRANEYA-ARULKUMAR/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 <img width="1229" height="376" alt="image" src="https://github.com/user-attachments/assets/d408fb54-0705-44d4-9353-67bf4a77b6ca" />

-**RESULT:**
----

-Thus, the SQL queries to implement different types of constraints and DDL commands have been executed successfully.

 ## RESULT
 Thus, the SQL queries to implement different types of constraints and DDL commands have been executed successfully.